intellij-v/docs/src/topics/Code-generation.md

 ## Intentions and quick-fixes

-When the IDEA with IntelliJ Rust finds a way to fix, improve, or optimize your code, it displays either a yellow bulb icon ![][intention-bulb] (intention suggested) or a red bulb with an exclamation mark ![][quick-fix-bulb] (quick-fix suggested) in the editor next to the corresponding line.
+When the IDEA with IntelliJ V finds a way to fix, improve, or optimize your code, it displays either a yellow bulb icon ![][intention-bulb] (intention suggested) or a red bulb with an exclamation mark ![][quick-fix-bulb] (quick-fix suggested) in the editor next to the corresponding line.

 Click the bulb icon or press <kbd>Alt+Enter</kbd> to view the available intentions: